ahmedabuhamid/eshopOnContainers-Complete-Jenkins-CI/README.md

-This project is a complete jenkins continious integration pipeline for thirteen microservice of the  [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers). eShopOnContainers is a well documented and structured .NET project. the purpose of this repo is to devide the code into separate microservices which is tested, built and deployed separately using Jenkins CI. ideally you will have one repo/microservice and each repo will have devlop, pre-prod and prod branches. to be able to demonstrate the concept we will use this single repo and will configure one microservice/branch.
+This project is a complete jenkins continious integration pipeline for thirteen microservice of the  [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers). eShopOnContainers is a well documented and structured .NET project. the purpose of this repo is to devide the code into separate microservices which is tested, built and deployed separately using Jenkins.

+ideally you will have one repo/microservice and each repo will have devlop, pre-prod and prod branches. to be able to demonstrate the concept we will use this single repo and will configure one microservice/branch.